ericoporto/ags-manual-wiki/GUI.md

             gui.Y = y;
         }
     }

+    file.Close();
 }
 ```

-Above opens a custom file called "guiconfig.dat" for reading, reads gui positions, and tries to move game guis to these.
+Above function opens a custom file called "guiconfig.dat" for reading, reads gui positions, and tries to move game guis to these.

 *Compatibility:* Supported by **AGS 3.6.1** and later versions.